-- Relevant Legislation, Code of Practice, Standards and Industry requirements - SCEE HSE Management System requirements and performance expectations - Synergy HSE Management System requirements and performance expectations
+- Relevant Legislation, Code of Practice, Standards and Industry requirements - SCEE HSE Management System requirements and performance expectations - Applicable Synergy HSE Management System requirements and performance expectations as sent at tender

 The success of the Project depends upon the combined capability and contribution of all persons employed on the Project.
 SCEE is dedicated to fostering a work environment that challenges, enriches and rewards everyone.